rickydangc/psmatching/README.md

 # psmatching
 Propensity Score Matching Python Package

-> psmatching is a package for implementing propensity score matching in Python 3.

 - Calculation of propensity scores based on a LR model
 - Matching of k controls to each case patient
 - Use of a caliper to control the maximum difference between propensity scores

-Install psmatching via pip

 ## Install psmatching

 ```
 python setup.py install

 pip install git+https://github.com/rickydangc/psmatching
 ```